ejunyuliu/RO-iSCAT/README.md

 Step 1: Click 'Run'

-Step 2: Get the following results on comparison between iSCAT and RO-iSCAT iPSF.
+Step 2: Get the following results on comparison between iSCAT and RO-iSCAT iPSF, in a few seconds.

 ![Example](Demo/iPSF.png)